Kihumba/private-/D1/D1 Python/Curriculum/05 - Django Models/README.md

 | A little care in setting up my data model goes a long way. | [ ] | [ ]  |
 | Django Admin gives me optimal control of my database records. | [ ] | [ ]  |
 | I can choose to use Django Admin as primary administrative interface for my application if well configured. | [ ] | [ ]  |

+### Resources

+- [How to understand Django models the simple way](https://medium.freecodecamp.org/how-to-understand-django-models-the-simple-way-20c39d234870) - Contributed by Bolaji Olajide